amanrai31/JavaAndDsa/02DSA/Concepts/01timeComplexity.md

 ## Time Complexity

 How the runtime of an algorithm grows as the input size (n) increases.
 OR the rate at which time taken increases wrt the input size.
+(Asymptotic analaysis)

 - O(1)	      => Constant time	    =>  Accessing an array element: arr[0], Hastable lookup
 - O(log n)	  => Logarithmic        =>	Binary Search